-SWAN will be launching our brand new service on 1 June 2021 for vulnerable adults living on the Isle of Wight.
-We will be delivering Independent Mental Health Act Advocacy, Independent Care Act Advocacy and Independent Mental Capacity Act Advocacy.
+SWAN has been delivering Independent Mental Health Act Advocacy, Independent Care Act Advocacy and Independent Mental Capacity Act Advocacy since June 2021.

-Alongside our core service we will be co–producing and delivering Self–Advocacy Workshops, empowering individuals who may not meet the criteria for statutory advocacy to develop self–advocacy skills.
+Alongside our core services we co–produce and deliver Self–Advocacy Workshops, empowering individuals who may not meet the criteria for statutory advocacy to develop self–advocacy skills.

 To download a referral form for advocacy on the Isle of Wight, please click here.

 We are seeking Volunteer Advocacy Coaches and Volunteer Community Champions to join our Isle of Wight team.
 Find out more here.

 Click here to view information about our Isle of Wight services in easy read

 Our Isle of Wight IMHA advocates are specialists who are trained and qualified to work within the Mental Health Act 1983.
 They are completely independent of any person or other service involved with the treatment or care of the person they are supporting.

 To find out more about Independent Mental Health Advocacy click here.

 We provide statutory advocacy under The Care Act 2014 which supports people who: